zydou/arti/doc/dev/semver_status.md

 ### When from lower-level crates appear in the APIs of higher-level crates

-If a type (concrete type or trait) is returned (or accepted) by an API of a higher-level crate, then a breaking change to that *crate* is a breaking change for the higher-level crate, too.
+If a type (concrete type or trait) from a lower-level crate is returned (or accepted) by an API of a higher-level crate, then a breaking change to that lower-level crate is a breaking change for the higher-level crate, too.

 This includes any case where a higher-layer type